 With the completion of MFCs construction progressively, the work of leasing of MFCs are being taken up which is very much area specific and market dependent.
-Although, in-depth study for market potential has been carried out by independent renowned consultants, the risk of collection of revenue still exists especially in COVID-19 pandemic situations.
+Although, in-depth studyfor market potential has been carried out by independent renowned consultants, the risk of collection of revenue still exists especially after COVID-19 pandemic situations.